Your Michigan No-Fault insurance benefits

 Here are a couple of essential tips:

 - File your application for No-Fault insurance benefits immediately.
 You must immediately file a No-Fault application for benefits with the applicable insurance company.
 This application MUST be filed within ONE YEAR from the date of the accident, or you will forever lose any benefits to which you might be entitled.
-Please read about the importance of injury documentation and beware of delayed, late appearing car accident injuries, as you will be asked to describe your injuries on your application for benefits.
+Please read about the importance of injury documentation and beware of delayed car accident injuries, as you will be asked to describe your injuries on your application for benefits.

 - Reimbursable expenses must be paid by your insurance company within one year.
 You must also keep in mind that if there are any items of reimbursable expense that aren’t paid by your insurance company — such as a medical bill or replacement services — you must file a lawsuit for those items within one year from the date that expense was incurred.
 If such a lawsuit is not filed within that one-year time period, you will lose all rights to reimbursement.